 Luxury: Lagùn Hotel

-Lagùn Hotel is one of the best and most modern hotel in El Nido featuring an outdoor swimming pool, terrace, restaurant, bar and free wifi throughout the property.
+Lagùn Hotel is one of the best and most modern hotels in El Nido featuring an outdoor swimming pool, terrace, restaurant, bar, and free wifi throughout the property.
 The rooms are fitted with a flat-screen tv, wardrobe, work desk, fridge, kettle, private bathroom and some with a balcony.
 A buffet breakfast is also included for all guests.
-Recommended for couples, families and friends.
+Recommended for couples, families, and friends.

 Mid Range: Sea Cocoon Hotel

 I personally stayed at Sea Cocoon Hotel and can’t recommend this place enough!
-Located right in the heart of El Nido town and just minutes walk to the beach.
-Sea Cocoon Hotel features an outdoor swimming pool, terrace, restaurant, bar and a shared lounge.
-The rooms are spacious and modern with air-conditioning, large comfy beds, wardrobe, balcony and private bathroom.
+Located right in the heart of El Nido and is just minute’s walk to the beach.
+Sea Cocoon Hotel features an outdoor swimming pool, terrace, restaurant, bar, and a shared lounge.
+The rooms are spacious and modern with air-conditioning, large comfy beds, a wardrobe, a balcony, and a private bathroom.
 A buffet breakfast is also included for all guests.
-Affordable place to stay for couples, families and friends!
+Affordable place to stay for couples, families, and friends!

 Budget: One Hostel El Nido

 One Hostel is one of the best budget accommodations in El Nido with great reviews!
-Centrally located and walking distance to the bus terminal, shops, cafes, bars, restaurants and beaches.
-There are dorm rooms, double rooms and quadruple rooms available with air-conditioning.
+Centrally located and within walking distance to the bus terminal, shops, cafes, bars, restaurants, and beaches.
+There are dorm rooms, double rooms, and quadruple rooms available with air-conditioning.
 The Hostel also has free wifi and a shared lounge area for guests to hang out.
-Perfect place to stay in El Nido for solo travelers, couples and friends!
+Perfect place to stay in El Nido for solo travelers, couples, and friends!

 FOR ALL OTHER PLACES TO STAY IN EL NIDO, SEARCH ON AGODA OR SEARCH ON BOOKING.COM